Harry Chapman (footballer, born 1997): Shrewsbury Town (loan)

 On 31 December 2020, Chapman joined League One club Shrewsbury Town on a six-month loan until the end of the season.
 On 31 January, Chapman netted twice in a 2–0 win at home to Peterborough United.
-Three days later, in what Crewe Alexandra manager David Artell described as "a horrific tackle", Chapman broke the leg of Crewe forward Oliver Finney; he was yellow-carded for the foul, though Artell said the referee’s assessor thought it "was probably a red card [offence]".
+Three days later, in what Crewe Alexandra manager David Artell described as "a horrific tackle", Chapman broke the leg of Crewe forward Oliver Finney; he was yellow-carded for the foul, though Artell said the referee's assessor thought it "was probably a red card [offence]".
 He scored seven goals in 24 appearances for the Shropshire side.

 Burton Albion (loan)

 On 31 August 2021, Chapman joined League One club Burton Albion on a six-month loan until 2 January 2022.
-He made 15 appearances for Burton, scoring once - in his final appearance, a 4–1 win against Crewe Alexandra on 1 January 2022.
+He made 15 appearances for Burton, scoring once – in his final appearance, a 4–1 win against Crewe Alexandra on 1 January 2022.
+At the end of the month, Chapman re-joined Burton on loan until the end of the season, making a further 15 appearances.

 Bradford City

 On 17 June 2022, Chapman signed a permanent contract with Bradford City on a 2-year deal.

+Chapman featured frequently in his first season, but towards the end of the campaign he suffered a hamstring injury when he crashed into an advertising hoarding against Sutton United, which kept him out of action for many months.
+Bradford City released him at the end of the 2023–24 season.

+Barnet

+Chapman signed for Barnet ahead of the 2024–25 season.
+After seven goals in 23 appearances in all competitions, Chapman left the Bees at the end of the season after winning the National League title.

+Gateshead

+Chapman signed for Gateshead on a one-year deal on 25 July 2025.